-In his appearance before the House of Representatives Standing Committee on Economics, NAB CEO Andrew Thorburn highlighted the contribution of the broking industry, in response to a suggestion from Liberal MP Jason Falinski that the broking industry could be “closed” due to perceived issues identified by the financial services royal commission.
+In his appearance before the House of Representatives Standing Committee on Economics, NAB CEO Andrew Thorburn highlighted the contribution of the broking industry, in response to a question from Liberal MP Jason Falinski asking whether he was concerned the broking industry could be “closed” due to perceived issues identified by the financial services royal commission.

-Mr Falinski questioned whether questions raised by the commission (regarding misaligned incentives and alleged “misrepresentation” in mortgage applications) could shut the industry down.
+Mr Falinski questioned whether issues raised by the commission (regarding misaligned incentives and alleged “misrepresentation” in mortgage applications) could shut the industry down.